-AdWords Display Remarketing helps you re-engage with prospects across the web to drive qualified traffic back to your website.
+AdWords Display Remarketing helps you retarget prospects across the web to drive qualified traffic back to your website.
 Many website visitors do not convert into leads or customers on their first website visit.
 Some past site visitors will return to your website anyway and remarketing helps increase the return of qualified audience prospects while also increasing your local brand awareness.
 Show ads to past website visitors for up to 540 days, or for shorter periods such as 30 days.

 Google My Business is a free service to help prospects find you on web search and Google Maps.
 GMB verifies name, address and phone number to confirm your business details.
 AdWords also uses GMB to show your phone number and address below your ads.

 Google Search Console (Google Webmaster Tools) is used by company owners, webmasters, SEO and SEM professionals.
 It provides indexing status and visibility metrics of your website.
 Google Webmaster lists the amount of impressions and clicks your website pages are receiving in Google- and also what search terms are being used.